chuang8511/friend_split_api/NOTE.md

 $ npm install knex -g
 $ knex migrate:make create_xxx_table
 $ npx knex migrate:latest
+update: we do not need it because it will migrate when it runs in TypeORM.

 3. About route
 - users route will be defined under users.js